-Of course, we will have to clear up when to use the accusative case.
-Well, for German speaker it is quite easy.
-Maybe, you have heard, that German simply ask the question “Wen order was?” and the answers shows them, what the accusative word in the sentence is.
-Unfortunately, this kind of determining the German accusative case in a sentence does not make any sense the non-German-speakers.
+Of course, we will have to explain when to use the accusative case.
+Well, for German speakers it is quite easy.
+Maybe, you have heard, that Germans simply ask the question “Wen order was?” and the answer shows them, what the accusative word in the sentence is.
+Unfortunately, this kind of determining the German accusative case in a sentence does not make any sense to non-German-speakers.
 But, don’t worry, there are basically three other ways to determine whether the German accusative is needed or not.

 - First, you have to use the German accusative case after certain verbs.
 Well, you simply have to learn those verbs by using verb lists or other methods.

 - Second, there are prepositions that imply the German accusative after them.
 Exactly, you also have no other chance to master them than studying hard.

 - Last but not least, we use the German accusative as the direct object in sentences with more than one object.

 So, as a last point about the German accusative, we should talk about the declension of nouns in the accusative.
 Well, as I have already mentioned, the declension, and so the article of the noun, is influenced by gender, number and case.
 Exactly, we are talking about masculine, feminine and neuter, plural and singular, and, of course, everything in the accusative case.